 For dependent and independent students.
 Not based on financial need; interest is charged during all periods.
-Please visit https://studentaid.ed.gov/sa/types/loans/subsidized-unsubsidized for more information.
+Please visit <a href="https://studentaid.ed.gov/sa/types/loans/subsidized-unsu

 Satisfactory Academic Progress (SAP)

 Qualitative Standard

 All students must have a Cumulative Grade Point Average (GPA) of 2.0 or better.